How GSA Employees Obtain a GSA Access Card

 Step 2.
 Schedule an Enrollment Appointment

 Once sponsorship is complete, you will receive an e-mail from HSPD12Admin@usaccess.gsa.gov to schedule an enrollment appointment or to inform you that enrollment is not required if you had enrolled with a previous agency.
-Follow the email's instructions to create a user account on the MSO scheduling website and schedule an appointment at an enrollment center.
+Follow the email's instructions to create a user account on the Managed Service Office (MSO) scheduling website and schedule an appointment at an enrollment center.
 Save your user account information to schedule your GSA Access Card activation appointment at a later date.
 Contact your HRO if you have any problem scheduling an enrollment appointment.

 Step 3.
 Complete Enrollment